Best Time to Visit Australia

 Best Time to Visit Melbourne

-As Melbourne is in New South Wales just like Sydney the advice for what months to travel here are much the same.
+As Melbourne is in Victoria just like Sydney the advice for what months to travel here are much the same.
 The weather in Melbourne in September is, on average, a cool 13 degrees centigrade.
 Heading into October the temperature rises until we get to November where you will be greeted by high temperatures of 22 degrees centigrade in the day times.

 November is a great time to visit Melbourne as there are all manner of events and exhibitions on for you to fill your time.
 The Docklands Winter Glow is perfectly photogenic and a real treat for the winter months.
 The whole of the Melbourne skyline gets illuminated and the reflections on the waterfront glisten and gleam.
 There are a great many interactive workshops to get involved with during the Docklands Winter Glow too.
 For more information click here